Extra! Extra! Read and write all about it!

 Free and Open Source Software

 Open source software is written by volunteers; anyone can read, modify and redistribute the code.
-The Linux operating system and Firefox web browser are prominent examples.
-So are many of the core programs running the Internet and the World Wide Web.
+There are many prominent examples of free core programs running the Internet and the World Wide Web.

 Much of this activity depends upon a legal innovation, the General Public License, sometimes known as copyleft.
 This license, created by Richard Stallman of the Free Software Foundation, gives everyone rights to freely use, modify and redistribute a software program as long as any derivative programs are disseminated just as freely.
 In this way, it enables people to participate in collective efforts without fear that anyone will profit from their donated labor.